jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 ```

 #### Causal
 There is a bit of an issue with our current self-attention setup, our inputs can see into the future!
 For example, if our input is `["not", "all", "heroes", "wear", "capes"]`, during self attention we are allowing "wear" to see "capes".
-This means our output probabilities for "wear" will biased since the model already knows the correct answer is "capes".
+This means our output probabilities for "wear" will be biased since the model already knows the correct answer is "capes".
 This is no good since our model will just learn that the correct answer for input $i$ can be taken from input $i+1$.

 To prevent this, we need to somehow modify our attention matrix to _hide_ or **mask** our inputs from being able to see into the future.
 For example, let's pretend our attention matrix looks like this:

 ```
        not    all    heroes wear   capes